Sale of paper tickets to be discontinued

 Summary

-This is a new stage in the transition to the end of paper tickets.
-The transition was already under way at the beginning of the year, with the introduction of new electronic tickets (Métro-Train-RER tickets, and Bus-Tram tickets), and new schemes, including the extended validity of Navigo Liberté + travel passes across the Île-de-France region.
+The transition picked up speed at the beginning of the year, with the introduction of new electronic tickets (Métro-Train-RER tickets, and Bus-Tram tickets), and new schemes, including the extended validity of Navigo Liberté + travel passes across the Île-de-France region.

 What are the alternatives to paper tickets for occasional journeys?